-Born and raised in Oil City, Nicole Novicki now lives in Seneca and works for Venango County Human Services as a Unit Supervisor for Children & Youth Services.
+Born and raised in Oil City, Nicole Novicki now lives in Seneca and works for Venango County Human Services as a Program Manager for Children & Youth Services.

 After graduating from Oil City High School, she attended Clarion University, Venango, where she earned an associate’s degree in Criminal Justice, then went on to obtain a bachelor’s degree in psychology from main campus.